c9s/Pux/README.md

 compare the given path with `pcre_match` in one time.

-However this approach does not work if you have optional group or named capturing group, the `pcre_match` does not return detailed information about what pattern is matched.
+However this approach does not work if you have optional group or named capturing group, the `pcre_match` can not return detailed information about what pattern is matched if you use one of them.

 And since you compile all patterns into one, you can't compare with other same patterns with different conditions, for example: